-Over the course of your A level study, you will experience some of the greatest classic and contemporary texts ever written, from Shakespeare's Othello to Atwood's The Handmaid's Tale.
-Across the two-year course, you will analyse a range of prose, poetry and drama within the themes of Love Through the Ages and Modern Times, building your analytical skills and broadening your knowledge of key literary periods and authors.
+Over the course of your A level study, you will experience some of the greatest classic and contemporary texts ever written, from Shakespeare's Othello to McEwan's Atonement.
+Across the two-year course, you will analyse a range of prose, poetry and drama within the themes of Love Through the Ages and World War, building your analytical skills and broadening your knowledge of key literary periods and authors.
 You will also have the opportunity to complete an independent piece of coursework within your own area of interest.
 This course beautifully builds on the foundation of GCSE study.
 As a successful English literature student, you will be able to argue your own ideas confidently and critically - a vital skill for any further study or career.